What is involved in the environmental review process?

 - Other applicable federal, state, and local laws and regulations.

 Scoping is an early and open process to determine the scope (breadth) of issues to be addressed and to identify the most significant issues related to a proposed project.
-It is an important part of the NEPA process and serves as an opportunity for the public and government agencies to provide timely input at the outset of the EIS phase.
+It serves as an opportunity for the public and government agencies to provide timely input at the outset of the EIS phase.

 During scoping, the plan for how the environmental review is going to be conducted is issued in draft form.
 It is known as the Draft Scoping Document whereupon the public and agencies are invited to offer comments on this plan.
 The Draft Scoping Document includes information about the project including: